sergiomoreiraf/CodingGarden-pokemon/CodingGarden.md

   - /sass for styling.
   - /src for main Typescript code.
   - /src/lib for shared Typescript code.
-    - Consider a separate repo for your libs and import it, or go with a [monolithic approach](https://en.wikipedia.org/wiki/Monorepo).
   - /view for web components
     - Every web component has it's own folder.
 On there, there is the html file and .ts file.
 - Tests with Jest.